brooklynrail/brooklynrail-platform/content/events/2020/07/nathaniel-dorsky-with-constance-lewallen.md

       Bowen).
 Lewallen is currently Editor-at-Large for the Brooklyn Rail."
 poets:
   - person: patricia-spears-jones
-    event_bio: Patricia Spears Jones is the author of four collections of poetry and has been the recipient of numerous awards.
-She currently teaches at CUNY, serves, as a fellow of the Black Earth Institute and has long been involved with the Poetry Project at St. Marks Church.
+    event_bio: Arkansas born & raised; resident of NYC for more than four decades, Patricia Spears Jones is the recipient of The Jackson Poetry Prize and has been a culture maven for four decades and was the first African American Program Coordinator at The Poetry Project at St. Mark’s Church.
 date: 2020-07-30 13:00:00 -0500
 end_date: 2020-07-30 14:00:00 -0500
 series: 97